 Associate Field Therapist with Outback Therapeutic Expeditions

 Medical Social Worker, St. Luke’s Health System

-I describe my personal therapeutic approach as eclectic and draw from many theoretical approaches including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), psychodynamic, narrative, person-centered, and solution-focused therapy.
-I am certified in Attachment-Focused Therapy and have extended training in Acceptance and Commitment Therapy.
-I believe in strengths-based perspective, and am inspired by the resiliency of students.
-I have experience working with students who navigate challenges with mood disorders such as anxiety and depression, executive functioning deficits, substance use and addiction, attachment, trauma, and conflict in relationships.
-I see the therapeutic relationship as being the most important aspect of therapy.
+I describe my personal therapeutic approach as eclectic and draw from many theoretical approaches including ACT, Brainspotting, CBT, psychodynamic, narrative, person-centered, and solution-focused therapy.
+I am certified in Attachment-Focused Therapy and have extended training in Brainspotting and Acceptance and Commitment Therapy.
+I believe in strengths-based perspective, and I am inspired by the resiliency of my students.
+I have experience working with students who navigate challenges with mood disorders such as anxiety and depression, executive functioning deficits, rigid thinking patterns, addictive and compulsive behaviors, attachment, trauma, and conflict in relationships.
+I believe the therapeutic relationship is one of the most important aspect of therapy.
 As such, I strive to create strong connections with my students and families through a curious, supportive, and nonjudgmental manner.

 I am a proud Idaho native, and on my down time I enjoy spending time in the outdoors.
 You can usually find me rock climbing, bouldering, or mountain biking.
 I also enjoy hiking, white-water rafting, backpacking, and camping.
-My family is very important to me, and loving the teaching, playing, and exploring I get to experience in my new role as an aunt.
-I also enjoy running, yoga, and am attempting to learn how to play the ukulele.
+My family is very important to me, and I am loving teaching, playing, and exploring in my new role as an aunt.
+I also enjoy running, yoga, and am attempting to learn how to play the ukulele!
 I enjoy brewing my own kombucha, pickling vegetables, and trying new recipes.
 I love animals and grew up riding and showing horses.
-My quirky and frisbee-loving dog, Leela, can also be found following at my heels on various adventures.
+My quirky and frisbee loving dog, Leela, can also be found following at my heels on various adventures.
 Those close to me would describe me as fun-loving, compassionate, caring, humorous, and courageous.